IONA 8

 On Thursday 1st June, the St Columba’s Cross-Country Team headed out bright and early to Yarra Bend to compete against eleven other schools in the CGSAV Cross Country Event.
 Despite heavy rainfall the day before, we were fairly lucky with weather conditions though the wet grass meant soggy feet for most of the day and the soft ground made for some slippery and tricky parts in the course.

 The day kicked off with the junior 3km race consisting of 1km followed by a 2km lap.
 Our team of fourteen had a promising start with Maddison and Saana positioning themselves in the front of the pack heading up the first sharp hill.
-Amelia, Ava and Mia Hale followed closely behind and as the girls rounded the first bend and headed back towards the start line, Mia Matijevic moved up through the field to round out our top six.
+Amelia, Ava and Mia followed closely behind and as the girls rounded the first bend and headed back towards the start line, Mia M moved up through the field to round out our top six.
 Crossing the start line and into the larger loop, our girls looked strong and started to pick up places.
 Our first two runners were comfortably inside the top five with our next three closing in on the competition.
 Up the hill on the second lap, Gemma and Teagan were working hard to get on the back of the runners in front and Bridget, spurred on by spectators’ cheers, flew past her opponents picking up three spots in the space of 20m.
 Milla was only just behind followed by Lola, Audrey, Alyssa and Sophia.

 The 2km lap was a long out and back course and the next time the runners came past you could see they were starting to feel the pinch.
 Maddison was sitting in third place with roughly 500m to go and was working hard to close the gap between her and second.
 Lengthening her stride and using those long legs to her full advantage she moved past the Sacred Heart Geelong athlete coming in to the final stretch and held her position to take out second place.
-Saana came home strong finishing off a beautiful run in 5th place with Amelia in 11th place and Mia Hale in 14th place giving our juniors a total score of 32 – a very impressive feat and enough to secure STC first place in the Division 1 Junior competition.
+Saana came home strong finishing off a beautiful run in 5th place with Amelia in 11th place and Mia H in 14th place giving our juniors a total score of 32 – a very impressive feat and enough to secure STC first place in the Division 1 Junior competition.

 Due to the change of dates and clashes with exams our intermediate team was unable to attend and whilst it was disappointing that they couldn’t compete, the determination they demonstrated at training makes me confident they will be back next year raring to run.